markshapiro/go-pubsub-workflow/README.md

 # go-pubsub-workflow

-a durable distributed pubsub with option to construct dynamic workflows (condition based process forks & joins)
+a durable distributed pubsub to construct dynamic workflows (condition based process forks & joins)

 each task within workflow is ran by republishing messages to execute next tasks once the first task (also ran by publish) finishes.
 <br>this ensures that each task within workflow is reprocessed if service crashes, and the next will run when the first one completes.